EricGomesGregory/DnD-Wulfgar/Wulfgar/Classes/Subclasses/WarlockPacts.md

 #### Inscrutable
 Starting at 10th level, you are immune to any effect that would sense your emotions.
-You also have resistance to psychic damage, and whenever a creature deals psychic damage to you, that creature takes the same amount of damage that you do.
+You also have resistance to Psychic damage, and whenever a creature deals psychic damage to you, that creature takes the same amount of damage that you would.

 ```
 ```